jianheACM/CATChem/docs/developer-guide/contributing.md

-# Contributing to CATChem
+# Contributing Guide to CATChem

-Thank you for your interest in contributing to CATChem!
-This guide will help you get started with contributing to the Community Atmospheric Transport Chemistry Model.
+This guide will help you get started with learning the basics on how to contribute to the CATChem library and modeling component.
+Thank you for your interest in contributing!

 ## Overview